-Doctors recommend getting regular blood tests to make sure your Metal on Metal hip replacement isn’t shedding microscopic particles into your body and bloodstream.
+If you have a metal on metal hip, doctors recommend getting regular blood tests to make sure your Metal on Metal hip replacement isn’t shedding microscopic particles into your body and bloodstream.

-Some physicians may not suggest this type of bloodwork if you don’t have any symptoms.
+Some physicians may not suggest this type of blood work if you don’t have any symptoms.
 However, you can request a cobalt-chromium blood test without a doctor’s referral.

 Cobalt and chromium blood levels can be measured at most medical labs.
 The labs listed provide cobalt and chromium blood tests for individuals with MoM implants, with or without a physician referral.